htang014/Jot-Data-Manager-for-WordPress/README.md

 tables with a lightweight, user-friendly interface.</p>

 ### Features
-* Create menus directly in the WordPress administration page to view and interact with tables.
+* Create menus directly in the WordPress administration page to view and interact with tables
-* Display a small picture for each entry in the table
+* Quickly add and edit single entries to the data table
+* Associate table entries with images, which are uploaded and managed using the Jot interface
 * Rearrange table entries or split entries into multiple tables

 ### Installation